-Static electricity is an electrical charge at rest.
+Static electricity or ESD is an electrical charge at rest.
 This is created by an imbalance of electrons that stay on a specific surface, or in the environmental air.
 The imbalance of electrons is caused by absence or surplus of electrons.
 This creates an electrical field that is capable of influencing other objects at a distance.
 Lightening is an example of static electricity.

 How to Generate Electricity